 Artists: Edgar Sanchez Cumbas & Jay Giroux

-Macfarlane park is looking a little brighter –it’s original mural, Kaleidoscope: Heritage of Color (image below), was restored by Edgar Sanchez Cumbas, one of mural’s original artists.
+Macfarlane park is looking a little brighter – it’s an original mural, Kaleidoscope: Heritage of Color (image below), which was restored by Edgar Sanchez Cumbas, one of the mural’s original artists.
 Originally painted in 2005 by Cumbas and Cuban artist, Guillermo Portieles, the mural required some conservation to bring the vibrant colors back to the mural’s initial intent.

 Ferdie Pacheco was also an accomplished painter, author, and Ybor City native.
 Roman embodies the idea of moving forward and determination.
 After his boxing career, he nourished Tampa’s blue-collar workforce through his catering business.
 Roman’s daughter, Selina, is a local well-established artist and photographer.